yereverluvinunclebert/GDIP-Image-List/README.md

 as TB can use its own collection.
 Has potential for 64bit compilation using TwinBasic.

 The second, **cTBImageList.cls**, uses a TB collection to store native images and thus has potential for 64bit compilation using TwinBasic.
 It also uses GDI+ but only when resizing.
+The reason that this class exists is twofold, i.
+To make the collection accessible to RC users with very few code changes ii.
+The class can resize images - TwinBasic currently lacks in-built image resizing.

 A single module is provided, **mImageList.bas** which contains the GDI+ API declarations, functions and subroutines.